dondvdlaan/JAVA-MYSQL-REACT-eCommerce/README.txt

 JAVA-Spring-MySQL-REACT-eCommerce Application

-This example shows an simple eCommerce application, where an administrator can edit with dashboard the products to be offered and sold and a customer can browse the products in a REACT front-end.
-In the front-end MUI and react-hook-form have been applied.
+This example shows an simple eCommerce application, where products are displayed, a customer can browse and put them in a cart and continue to checkout.
+The frontend consits of REACT with MUI and react-hook-form.

 At the back-end the JAVA-Spring-MySQL stack is serving the fromt-end.

 Summary
-- Front-end:    REACT and Material UI
+- Front-end:    REACT, Material UI and react-hook-form
 - Back-end:     JAVA/Spring
 - Database:     MySQL
 - IDE:          IntelliJ

-For testing you can use card number 4242 4242 4242 4242 for stripe payment, expire date any date in the future and CVC any number.
+For testing you can use card number 4242 4242 4242 4242 for stripe payment, expire date is any date in the future and for the CVC any number is valid.

+At start up, the main Java class will fill in a demo database, so one test the applicatiion with products.